man-group/ArcticDB/docs/mkdocs/docs/technical/releasing.md

 Click `Run Workflow` on the right hand side.

+> [!IMPORTANT]
+> **Pre-release, mainline, or hotfix?**
+> We create pre-release versions for _major_ and _minor_ releases.
+That is, if incrementing X.y.z or x.Y.z we will release a pre-release version prior to a main release.
+> If you're about to tag a new _major_ or _minor_ release, please use a pre-release versioning scheme (X.Y.ZrcN).
+Otherwise, tag a full relese (X.Y.Z).

 If creating a new release off master:
 1. Type in the new version number eg `1.6.0` or `1.6.0rc0` (for a pre-release).
 2. Click `Run workflow`.